ezcatdb/molbiol_lung_corpus-guidelines/_event/Correlation.md

 When several events/entities are correlated, this event will be selected.
 Or, when several events occur simultaneously, those events can be connected with this event.

-Relations, whose cause and effect are not clear, can be annotated with this event.
+If the cause and effect (or the causality) are not clear, the relation can be annotated with this `Correlation` event.

 <!---
 If it is not clear whether the trigger words are "positive" or "negative", this "Regulation" event will be selected.